smoreface/music_app_for_splunk/README.md

 * Saved searches
 * Lookups

+## Prerequisites
+* Have a single-instance Splunk deployment.
+For details about how to install Splunk on your instance, see the Installation Manual.
+At the time of the writing, see [Install on Mac](https://docs.splunk.com/Documentation/Splunk/latest/Installation/InstallonMacOS) for the latest instructions to install on a Mac.
+* Determine whether you will have a license for the Splunk instance.
+This app expects very low data ingest, so "Splunk Free" should be sufficient.
+See [About Splunk Free](https://docs.splunk.com/Documentation/Splunk/latest/Admin/MoreaboutSplunkFree) for more details.

 ## Install and configure the app
-Install the app using the in-product app browser.
+After you have a single-instance deployment of Splunk running, install the app using the in-product app browser.
 1. From Splunk Web, click the gear icon next to Apps.
 2. Click **Install app from file**.
 3. Locate the downloaded file and click Upload.

-### App recommendations
+### Install recommended apps
-The Music App for Splunk has no app dependencies, but several app recommendations.
+The Music App for Splunk has no required app dependencies, but several recommended apps that will improve the app experience.

 * [Lookup File Editor](https://splunkbase.splunk.com/app/1724/) app, to easily maintain updates to concert and ticket purchase lookups.
 I would not use the Music App for Splunk unless you have this app installed.
 * [Splunk Common Information Model](https://splunkbase.splunk.com/app/1621/), to take advantage of future add-ons that contain a Songkick alert action, or modular inputs for music-relevant data sources like Last.fm or Spotify.
 * [Splunk Dashboard Examples](https://splunkbase.splunk.com/app/1603/), to use the information and lookups included to enrich your visualizations.

+The app will still function without these apps installed.

 ## Add data to the Music App for Splunk
 You can add data that will populate dashboards and views by updating the lookups (see next section) and/or uploading iTunes music library XML files to Splunk.
 No views will display data until you add and configure data.